 NDI NEPAL - NITI SAMBAD PROJECT -

-This Terms of Reference (ToR) outlines the basic Scope of Work for a national organization or firm to conduct public policy dialogues for a duration of six months to support NDI Nepal under the USAID funded Niti Sambad (‘Policy Dialogue’) Project.
+This Terms of Reference (ToR) outlines the basic Scope of Work for a national organization or private firm to implement the project from March to July, 2022 to support NDI Nepal under the USAID funded Niti Sambad (‘Policy Dialogue’) Project.

 Scope of the agreement:

-The CSO/Firm will be responsible for the following in close collaboration with NDI to:
+The CSO/Firm will be responsible for the following:

 Necessary Qualifications for aspirant CSOs/Firms: